Rehearsal and Performance Guidelines

 When you contact the Scheduling Office, please have your UC email and M# ready.
 First tell what date you are looking to book, what type of activity you are planning (rehearsal, meeting, recording, etc.), then specify which space(s) you prefer to use.
 If you need to use piano, harpsichord, or any special equipment such as stereos, or computer teaching stations, please indicate this when you request your room.

-The Scheduling Office staff will always take your preferences into consideration, but room assignments are always subject to availability and appropriateness for the activity you are planning.
-The Scheduling Office Graduate Assistants can help with most room requests, but the Scheduling Manager must approve all requests for supported spaces or recurring event requests.
+The Scheduling Office staff will take your preferences into consideration, but room assignments are always subject to availability and appropriateness for the activity you are planning.
+The Scheduling Office Graduate Assistants can help with most room requests, but the Scheduling Manager must approve all requests for supported spaces or recurring events.

 Supported theater spaces are: Corbett Auditorium, Patricia Corbett Theater, Werner Recital Hall, Cohen Family Studio Theater, and the Baur Room.
-All receptions must be approved by the Scheduling Manager regardless of the building location.
+All receptions must be approved by the Scheduling Manager regardless of the building location, and last-minute requests for reception space will not be fulfilled.

-Students may schedule up to 2 hours of individual rehearsal/recording time, up to 2 weeks in advance.
+Students may schedule up to 2 hours of individual rehearsal/recording time per week, up to 2 weeks in advance.
 Recital dress rehearsals can be scheduled up to 2 months prior to the recital.
 Dress rehearsals count towards the student’s 2 hours per week reservation limit.

 CCM classrooms and conference rooms can be scheduled for appropriate activities led by a CCM faculty member or graduate teaching assistant.
 Always leave classrooms in the standard classroom configuration after use.
 All CCM classrooms and conference rooms must remain locked when not in use.
 All classrooms are equipped with smart equipment.
 Most have pianos.
 Any other educational equipment needs should be arranged through your academic division office.